 Education in Gibraltar is largely state provided but there are also a growing number of private nurseries and schools.
 The availability of choice in education is one of the key requirements of both entrepreneurs and executives relocating to Gibraltar, and Gibraltar now offers just that.
 The public sector schools have seen huge investment in infrastructure which is expected to continue as additional new schools are built.
 Primary and secondary schooling in Gibraltar is compulsory and free to Gibraltar residents – for more information, visit the Gibraltar Department of Education‘s website.

 The Gibraltar Health Authority is the core of healthcare in Gibraltar, offering free and extensive healthcare to registered users.
-The Gibraltar Health Authority (GHA) was set up under the Medical (Gibraltar Health Authority) Act 1987 and its purpose is to provide healthcare in Gibraltar, which is home to just over 30,000 residents.
+The Gibraltar Health Authority (GHA) was set up under the Medical (Gibraltar Health Authority) Act 1987 and its purpose is to provide healthcare in Gibraltar, which is home to just over 34,000 residents.
 Gibraltar enjoys similar healthcare, and standards of health care provision, to most Western European countries.
 The GHA operates a Group Practice Medical Scheme, which is a contributory scheme and enables registered persons to access free medical treatment.
 For further information visit www.gha.gi

 The Office of Fair Trading was established in Gibraltar on 7th October 2015 by means of the Fair Trading Act 2015.
 Under the Fair Trading Act, any business wishing to either trade or provide a service in Gibraltar must hold a business licence issued by the Business Licensing Authority.
 For full details of the Business Licensing regime, visit the Office of Fair Trading’s Business Licensing information.